 How to Make Focaccia Bread Dough

-Other Suggested Toppings
+Other Suggested Focaccia Toppings

 While the base recipe for focaccia is simple and straightforward, you can really have some fun with the toppings!
-For this recipe we used za’atar, olives, and grape tomatoes.
+For this recipe, we used za’atar, olives, and grape tomatoes.
 So delicious!
 Other toppings you may consider:

 - Rosemary - it's a very traditional flavor profile